shoudaoren2025/UxPlay/README.md

 is the recommended player, but if some videos fail to play, you can try with version 2.)_

+**-scrsv n**. (since 1.73) (So far, only implemented on Linux/*BSD systems using D-Bus).
+Inhibit the screensaver in the absence of keyboard input (e.g., while watching video), using the org.freedesktop.ScreenSaver D-Bus service: n = 0: (off) n= 1 (on during video activity) n=2 (always on).
+_Note: to verify this feature is working, you can use `dbus-monitor` to view events on the D-Bus; depending on the Desktop Environment, commands like
+`gnome-session-inhibit -l`,  ``xfce4-screensaver-commannd -q``, etc., should list UxPlay when it is inhibiting the screensaver._

 **-pin \[nnnn\]**: (since v1.67) use Apple-style (one-time) "pin" authentication when a new client connects for the first time: a four-digit pin code is displayed on the terminal, and the client screen